orlof/dcpu-admiral/README.md

 <h5 id="2.3">Usage</h5>

-NOTE: Latest Admiral interpreter does not output return value automatically to screen.
-Instead 'print' statement must be used.

-When Admiral starts, it will show an interactive prompt '>' and wait for input.
-It can evaluate one line statements.
+When Admiral starts, it will initialize the LEM screen with Admiral header.
+Header contains two lines and shows among other information the amount of available heap memory.
+After the header Admiral shows an interactive prompt '>' and waits for your input.

+Now you can already execute one line statements in Admiral's interactive shell.
 <pre>
 >print 1+2**32
 4294967297
 >for a in range(5): print a
 0
 1
 2
 3
 4
 </pre>

 Admiral also has a built-in text editor to facilitate software development in deep space colonies.
-It is started by calling edit(). edit() returns the edited text as string that can be assigned to a variable.
+It is started by calling edit().
+Editor returns the edited text as string that can be assigned to a variable.
 To exit the editor hold down CTRL and then press x (CTRL-x).
-If you want to discard your editing, use CTRL-c, which will return the original string instead of the edited version.
+If you want to discard your changes, use CTRL-c, which will return the original string instead of the edited version.

     result=edit()